The real risk to the Philippines contact centre industry

 It’s only natural for Uligan to promoting the virtues of the Philippines contact centre industry.

 And whilst the 8 per cent growth forecasts sounds great, an article by Bloomberg suggests The Worlds Top Call-Centre Nation Has a People Problem.

-Bloomberg suggested that the with previous rates in excess of 10 per cent in the past, this in itself, an is an acknowledgement that things are on the decline.
+Bloomberg suggested that with previous growth rates in excess of 10 per cent in the past, this in itself, is an acknowledgement that things are on the decline.